310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Chiaki grin %}
-No need to be so shy!
+There’s nothing to be embarrassed about!
 I’ve also decorated my room with all sorts of super sentai DVDs and figurines.
 Being passionate about your interests is a wonderful thing!
 {% endbubble %}

 {% bubble Midori frustrated %}